CsabaDanielFarkas/loan_default_prediction/README.md

 Credit goes to Will Koehrsen for his educational material,  Home Credit for their data and the Kaggle team for making it all possible.

 Final Score:

-LGBM - 78.39
+-LGBM: 78.39

-Grid Search LGBM - NaN due to hardware limitation Random Search LGBM - NaN due to hardware limitation
+-Grid Search LGBM: NaN due to hardware limitation

+-Random Search LGBM: NaN due to hardware limitation

 Each chapter below has a description in the corresponding notebook.
 Check it out for more details.